specsolutions/specsync-for-tfs-documentation/contact/troubleshooting.md

 Cause: It can happen that some scenarios are excluded from the "automated" status using the [`synchronization/automation/condition`](../reference/configuration/configuration-synchronization/configuration-synchronization-automation.md) or [`synchronization/automation/skipForTags`](../reference/configuration/configuration-synchronization/configuration-synchronization-automation.md)configuration setting, but they were still included in the test result.&#x20;

-**Solution 1: **Make sure that the Test Cases the test result belongs to have been successfully synchronized before publishing the test results with the same automation setting.
+**Solution 1:** Make sure that the Test Cases the test result belongs to have been successfully synchronized before publishing the test results with the same automation setting.

-**Solution 2**: Try excluding the non-automated scenarios from the test execution
+**Solution 2:** Try excluding the non-automated scenarios from the test execution

-**Solution 3**: Override the run type setting of the created Test Run using the `publishTestResults/runType` configuration setting.
+**Solution 3:** Override the run type setting of the created Test Run using the `publishTestResults/runType` configuration setting.
 This setting is available from SpecSync v3.1.
 For earlier SpecSync versions, create a separate SpecSync config file for test result publishing that sets `synchronization/automation/enabled` to `false`.
 (You can use the [`toolSettings/parentConfig`](../reference/configuration/configuration-toolsettings.md) setting to make an [inherited configuration file](../features/general-features/hierarchical-configuration-files.md), so that you don't need to duplicate all configuration setting.)

 ### "VS30063: You are not authorized to access" error when using SpecSync with Personal Access Tokens (PAT)

-**Solution: **Please check if the PAT has all necessary permissions that are required to manage Test Cases and Test Suites.
+**Solution:** Please check if the PAT has all necessary permissions that are required to manage Test Cases and Test Suites.
 The required authorizeation scopes are listed on the [Azure DevOps authentication options](../features/general-features/tfs-authentication-options.md#authorization-scopes-required-for-personal-access-tokens) page.

 ### Invalid build ID detected when publish-test-result command is invoked from a CI/CD pipeline